IBM/z_ansible_collections_doc/source/configuration/collection-configuration.rst

 Step 5: User
 ============

-.. dropdown:: The following section discusses how the collection connects to the managed node over SSH  ...
+.. dropdown:: The following section discusses how the collection connects to the managed node over SSH  ... (expand for more)
     :color: primary
     :icon: command-palette